rulebase-co/LogAnonymizer/DEPLOYMENT.md

 For issues and questions:
 1. Check the FAQ in README.md
-2. Open an issue in the repository
+2. Open an issue in your repository
 3. Join our community discussions

 Remember to review security considerations and environment setup before deploying to production.